EmranJK/Web-App-project/README.md

-# Assignment 2
+# Web App Project

-In this Assignment I am going to add more things to the MovieList App which will give the user the ability to:
+In this Project created a MovieList App which will give the user the ability to:

 - Upload an image for the movielist.
 - Comment.